exelix11/SwitchThemeInjector/readme.md

 ## Making themes
 To make themes you need either the Theme injector application or the web version.
 ### Format differences
-In the past themes have been distributed as szs files, this is now not supported anymore as these szs files also contain copyrighted data, now you should only use the **nxtheme** format.
+In the past themes have been distributed as szs files, this is not supported anymore as these szs files also contain copyrighted data, now you should only use the **nxtheme** format.
 ### Making an nxtheme
 Open the injector and go to the NXThemes builder tab, open any **720p JPG image** (1280x720 pixels), select a custom layout and click on build nxtheme.